-The IRS typically adjusts the federal tax brackets each year for inflation.
-See our 2020-2021 Federal Tax Brackets comparison table.
+Good to know: The IRS typically adjusts the federal tax brackets each year for inflation.
+See our 2021-2022 Federal Tax Brackets comparison table.

-Now you understand how taxable income can affect your tax rates.
-You might be wondering if there are ways to lower your taxable income and your overall tax bill.
+Now that you understand how taxable income can affect your tax rates, you might be wondering if there are ways to lower your taxable income and your overall tax bill.

 This is where tax deductions and credits come into play.
 Since they could both help reduce the amount of taxes you pay, it can be easy to mix up the two.
 But a deduction and credit work differently to lower your tax bill.

 A tax deduction could lower your overall tax bill by reducing your taxable income.
 You may already be familiar with the standard deduction.
 That’s because when you’re doing your personal taxes, you need to decide between taking the standard deduction or itemizing your deductions.

 Other common deductions include the charitable contribution deduction, IRA contribution deduction, and mortgage interest deduction.

 A tax credit, on the other hand, directly lowers your tax bill, dollar-for-dollar.
 So if you’re eligible to claim a $500 credit on your tax return and you owe $1,500 in taxes, that credit could reduce your tax bill to $1,000 ($1,500 - $500).